hammonja/projects/Arrestable-Chopper-test/readme.md

-ELT arrestable chopper in the ELT system was not stopping reproducibily so wanted to test it.
+System arrestable chopper in the system was not stopping reproducibily so wanted to test it.

 Set up the hardware to be TMC mono , QH light source , on the internal SI detector.
 Manually ranged the 487 and signal read 3.08V when stopped in the correct place.